 NordicTrack 1750 Content

-As mentioned above, the NordicTrack 1750 has a 14” touch screen that displays iFit.
-A subscription to iFit comes free for the first month so you can test it out before subscription. iFit also comes on other enabled equipment like ellipticals, rowers, exercise bikes, and other treadmills.
+The NordicTrack 1750 has a 14” touch screen that displays iFit.
+A subscription to iFit comes free for the first month so you can test it out before subscribing. iFit also comes on other enabled equipment like ellipticals, rowers, exercise bikes, and other treadmills.

-Each class is led by an instructor and features a leaderboard to compete against other members. iFit’s outdoor classes are our favorites and their library is among the most extensive that we’ve seen.
+Each class is led by an instructor who guides you through each workout. iFit’s outdoor classes are our favorites and the library of classes is among the most extensive that we’ve seen.
 On the 1750’s touch screen, iFit is engaging and interactive. iFit also has features like AutoAdjust where the treadmill adjusts automatically based on the instructor’s cues and the format of the class.
 The ActivePulse Heart Training is another nice feature that tracks your heart rate with the SmartBeat forearm monitor that’s sold separately at NordicTrack.

 Sole F80 Vs. NordicTrack 1750 Console